Rights and Responsibilities

 The student conduct process at Bethune-Cookman University is not intended to punish students; rather, it exists to protect the interests of the community and to challenge those whose behavior is not in accordance with our policies.
 Sanctions are intended to challenge students’ moral and ethical decision-making and to help them bring their behavior into accord with our community expectations and develop an understanding of the impact of their behavior.

-It is each community member's responsibility to read and understand the Student Honor Code of Conduct to gain an understanding of the expectation under which he or she should govern their behaviors.
+It is each community member's responsibility to read and understand the Student Honor Code to gain an understanding of the expectation under which he or she should govern their behaviors.
 Please click the link below to read the Student Honor Code of Conduct.

 Student Honor Code Rights